 I used PROP_DESIGN to study modern turbofans.
 This stemmed from the newly created flying wing concept.
 I wanted to see what sort of ducted fans I could create using PROP_DESIGN.
 Below are pictures of an optimized ducted fan design that could be used on typical transport aircraft or the flying wing concept I posted recently.
 It was modeled in Rhino and rendered in Keyshot.
 It has a propeller efficiency of 91.4% at cruise conditions of Mach .7 32,000 feet.
 It makes 26,843 lbf of thrust at takeoff.
 The cruise thrust is 3,514 lbf.
 Using four engines, the aircraft could have 14,056 lbf of drag at the cruise condition.
 Power at cruise for all four engines would be 19,298 shp.
 Power at takeoff for all four engines would be 118,543 shp.
 Fan efficiency at takeoff is 67.5%.
 Mass flow rate at takeoff is 2,107 lbm/s for one engine.
 Mass flow rate at cruise is 204 lbm/s for one engine.
 There are 22 straight blades with a diameter of 111 inches.
 As always, NACA 65A009 airfoils are used, due to their excellent transonic performance.
 To maximize thrust the radius/chord ratio is 2, rather than the typical value of 10.
 This yields about 5x the thrust while maintaining the same efficiency.
 The use of a duct adds about 20% thrust at takeoff with a 10% boost in fan efficiency at takeoff.
 The strut, hub, and duct geometry were shaped to reduce drag as much as possible.
 There is a lot more information contained in the download, I don't want to duplicate information, and spoil the conclusions.

 Below are some animations of propeller wakes.
 The black and yellow wake shows a counter-rotating configuration.
 It is meant to show the vibratory nature of the wake interaction and exemplify why counter-rotating propellers will never work as intended.
 This is discussed in the example documentation.
-The other wake animation shows how the propeller wake interacts with the stators.
-It is meant to show that you need a lot of properly designed stator blades, with ducting, to capture the propeller wake and extract the rotational power.
+The other wake animation shows how a stator and propeller interact.
+It is meant to show that you need a lot of properly designed stator blades, with ducting, to extract rotational power from the wake of a propeller.

 Below is an example of a VTOL aircraft.
 The ducted fans are shown in light blue.
 The thrust vectoring nozzles are shown in white.
 The parts in black are where the cargo and/or passengers would go.